The 2018 SBCS Careers Forum was held on 5th of December in The Octagon, QMUL, UK

 18:00-19:30: A networking reception with staff, alumni, employers and the students.
 A chance to mingle and extend discussion, make contacts and future meetings.
 We all enjoyed the refreshments prepared by Queens' building catering.
 Head of School, Prof. Richard Pickersgill, delivered a fine vote of thanks speech.
 A brief tour of the campus was made for alumni, after the close, up to 8 pm.

 Jon Nield, 7th December 2017

 The Forum started early at 13:30 with the placing of 31 colourful and informative Ph.D. project posters.
 The event was oversubscribed with 200+ pre-registrations, and 20+ external guests, in addition to those who came on the day.

 The first session started at 14:05 with Dr. Maya Mendiratta’s, inspiring talk on “Is a Ph.D. right for me?”.
 She covered...
 What it is, what you need to start/finish it, where to do it, good reasons/other reasons to do it, and how to find a project: www.findaphd.com.

 Following Maya’s talk was a panel discussion, “Beyond the lab”: from 14:45, with:

-The third session, 15:35, was based upon a 30 min talk followed by 10 min Q&A led by Maya - by Dr Haydn Boehm, Senior Director of Marketing, ThermoFisher Scientific: Dr Boehm has had a very varied and clear CV story to date: Always remember how you present yourself… “Your brand” - CV, LinkedIn, Social Media, as well as your behaviour and appearance.
-“Develop your knowledge of the (job) market place” beforehand.
+The third session, 15:35, was based upon a 30 min talk followed by 10 min Q&A led by Maya - by Dr Haydn Boehm, Senior Director of Marketing, ThermoFisher Scientific: Dr Boehm has had a very varied and clear CV story to date: Always remember how you present yourself… “Your brand” - CV, LinkedIn, Social Media, as well as your behaviour.
+“Develop knowledge of the (job) market place”.